andkob/Planly/README.md

 - Integration with Google Calendar to manage events and schedules.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+This software is proprietary and under a custom restrictive license.
+While the code is publicly visible and contributions are welcome, the software may not be run, deployed, or used without explicit permission from the copyright holder.

+See the [LICENSE](./LICENSE.txt) file for full terms.

+Copyright (c) 2024 Andrew J Kobus - All Rights Reserved